 We have a wide experience of creating new processes and products, which is particularly important when it comes to renewables.
 We are also well placed to find the right kind of finance for each project, whatever its location, so that we can fully exploit the sun and wind wherever we operate.
 Just look at our significant development of renewables in Algeria, a country that has always been important for hydrocarbons and for Eni, to see how successful this model can be.

-While most of our projects outside of Italy are in Africa, we also operate in Pakistan, Kazakhstan and Australia.
+While most of our projects outside of Italy are in Africa, we also operate in Spain, in the US and in Pakistan1, Kazakhstan and Australia.
 The challenge of supplying cost-effective, clean energy across an entire nation is more complex in the world’s poorer and more vulnerable countries, where access to clean energy is up to six times lower than in more industrialised countries, according to data from the United Nations.

 Two main project categories

 Our integrated model has two main project categories:

 - Brownfield projects are renewable energy production projects in close proximity to Eni plants and aim to exploit all possible contractual, logistical and industrial synergies.